 Dr. Rebello is very active in teaching medical students and residents at Harvard Medical School.

-Dr. Rebello recently wrote a children's book, DareBone's Big Break, about a boy who breaks his elbow.
+Dr. Rebello has written two children's books: DareBone's Big Break, about a boy who breaks his elbow.
 The book is meant to help children and their parents understand what happens when a child breaks a bone and everything that goes into fixing the broken bone.
 The book is written in easy-to-understand rhymes, but the information is very technical and informative.
 The second book is Joe Some-More: The Boy Who Lost a Lot and Won Big, a motivational tale using a combination of science, sensitivity and humor about a little boy who fights sugar addiction and overcomes obesity, one of the preeminent problems of our time.
 Dr Rebello also started a hospital basement band called The Fever Breakers to sing about social issues.

 In the news:

 Mass. hospital employees become children's book authors with educational story, NECN, 02.17.2014